Trouble in Paradise

 ISBN/EAN 9781839022036

-Auteur Weir, David (The Cooper Union, New York, USA)
+Auteur David (The Cooper Union Weir

 Uitgever Van Ditmar Boekenimport B.V.